xiaojielei/tp/docs/DeveloperGuide.md

 #### API: FundsAlert.java, FinancialObserver.java

+How the Funds Alert Component works:

+1.  `FundsAlert` implements the `FinancialObserver` interface to receive updates from the `Summary` component.
+2. It maintains a warning threshold (default $5.00) that can be customized by the user.
+3. When financial data changes, the `Summary` component calls the `update()` method of all registered observers.
+4.  `FundsAlert` checks if available funds are below the threshold and displays a warning if necessary.

 The sequence diagram below shows what happens when a user sets an alert threshold:

 <div align="center">
   <img src="images/SetAlert.png" alt="Set Alert Sequence Diagram" width="1000"/>
 </div>

+Setting an alert threshold (as shown in the **Set Alert Sequence Diagram** above):
+1. When the user enters `alert set 20`, the command is parsed by `AlertParser`.
+2. An `AlertCommand` is created and executed.
+3. The command calls `fundsAlert.setWarningThreshold(20.0)` to update the threshold stored within the `FundsAlert` instance.

 The sequence diagram below shows what happens when an alert is triggered: